HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

     use-same-session = yes

-15. Configure Security Access Manager to include host information in the HTTP header.
+15. Configure Security Verify Access to include host information in the HTTP header.
 Update the webseald-server-name.conf file:

     In the `[header-names]` stanza, add the following line: